pbozeman/esp32-serial-demo/README.md

 If you are a nix user, there is a flake.nix and .envrc that will install the version of esp-idf and platformio I used during development.

-The lorem ipsum text is lengthy in order to test signal decoding of packets that don't fully fit on the screen of the scope.
+The payload is lengthy in order to test signal decoding of packets that don't fully fit on the screen of the scope.
 Annoyingly, there are some scopes that will only decode from what's currently shown on the screen despite having the full packet in memory.